Questions

 Of course!
 P.S.
 In Yiddish, it’s “Vi zogt men … af yidish?”

-I’d like to come with my husband/wife.
-He/she doesn’t speak Yiddish, but I’ll translate everything for them.
+I’d like to come with my partner.
+They don’t speak Yiddish, but I’ll translate everything for them.

 Sorry, but the YV is only for Yiddish speakers.
-There is very limited space at the YV – room for 180 at most, and that is with very few private rooms.
-(If more people want private rooms, the capacity is ca. 160.)
-People from all over the world who want to speak Yiddish for an entire week clamor every year for the limited spaces that there are.
-We simply can’t afford to give any of those spaces to people who won’t be speaking Yiddish.
+People from all over the world who want to speak Yiddish for an entire week clamor every year for our unique Yiddish-only environment.
+We simply can’t give any of those spaces to people who won’t be speaking Yiddish.
+We also want everyone in the Yidish-vokh community to participate in our mission, activities and to get acquainted with each other, which is not possible for people who don’t speak Yiddish.

 Demographics